The Importance of Your Neck and Throat

 What to Expect During a Neck and Throat Consultation

 If you or a loved one experience various problems in your neck and/or throat for more than three weeks without the additional symptoms commonly associated with colds and flu, it should be cause for concern.

-Our otolaryngology specialists are able to diagnose neck and throat conditions and provide the treatment options best suited for your unique case.
+If necessary, your specialist may perform various types of blood tests, cultures, laryngoscopy or biopsies to help determine the cause of your neck or throat difficulties.
 Treatment options might include the use of antibiotics or other medication therapies, or various types of surgical procedures to correct the issue.
 In most cases, a higher rate of successful treatment is achieved through early detection and treatment, so don’t put off seeking the help of our ENT specialists if you are struggling with neck and/or throat issues.